longlt201203/ai-coder/README.md

 - **AI Chat Interface**: Interact with Claude AI directly within VS Code
 - **Context-Aware Responses**: The AI understands your current file and project context
 - **Code Generation**: Generate code snippets based on your requirements
+- **File Context Management**: Easily add files to provide context for your questions
+- **Syntax Highlighting**: Code snippets in responses match your VS Code theme

 ## Requirements